d-benvenuti/d3rangesliderSCXML/README.md

 # Issues

-After reaching MAX or MIN really fast, the handle does not return to the normal hovering behaviour until it is not dragged again.
+-	After reaching MAX or MIN really fast, the handle does not return to the normal hovering behaviour until it is not dragged again.
+-	The hovering of the bar is not yet implemented.